 Firefly guitars have always been in popular demand.
 Their guitars are budget-friendly, affordable, and offer great value at really cheap prices.
-From the 335 guitars to the telecaster guitars, to the double-cut guitar we are reviewing here, Firefly has garnered quite a lot of attention and fanbase.
+From the 335 guitars to the telecaster guitars, to the double-cut guitar and read firefly electric guitar review here, Firefly has garnered quite a lot of attention and fanbase.

 The FFDCD guitar is one of the newer additions to the Firefly series.
 Modeled after the Gibson Les Paul Special, a highly sought model selling for thousands on the used market, it offers a very similar experience at 1/10th of the price.
 It’s worth noting that several people buy it just for modding, as it’s one of the most inexpensive guitars out there.

 However, what a buyer needs to understand that since the Firefly FFDCD is so cheap, it comes with drawbacks of its own.
 Countless people have complained about the finishing on the neck, fretboard being too heavy, and sound quality that is out of control.
 This is how the FFDCD cuts down in prices, by lowering the finishing quality of their product.
 However, these flaws are mostly only minor inconveniences that can be either easily ignored or solved with a little tweaking.

 If your budget is tight and its playability you are looking for, and not premium quality or design, then FFDCD is your way to go, and in the review further ahead you’ll see exactly why.

 Foolw this guide here: Firefly electric guitar review below

 Firefly Electric Guitar Review: Complete Guide Firefly Electric Guitar

 Let’s take a look at a detailed review of the several features that the Firefly FFDCD has.